Patechoc/codelabs/learning-elasticsearch-running-in-docker.md

 [**Elasticsearch**](https://www.elastic.co/products/elasticsearch) is a powerful search engine based on the [Apache Lucene](http://lucene.apache.org/) library

-This tutorial is about learning the basics of Elasticsearch, possibly going through all the topics ([Elasticsearch Engineer I & II](https://www.elastic.co/training)) one need to know to pass the certification exam.
+This tutorial is about learning the basics of Elasticsearch, possibly going through all the topics one need to know to pass the certification exam ([Elasticsearch Engineer I & II](https://www.elastic.co/training)).